ccadllc/cedi-dtrace/README.md

     "deployment name" -> "us-west-2",
     "environment name" -> "production"
   ),
- /* This emitter will write a text entry for each span to "distributed-trace.txt"
+ /* This emitter will write a text entry for each span to the "distributed-trace.txt"
-  * logger and a JSON entry for each span to "distributed-trace.json" logger; however,
+  * logger and a JSON entry for each span to the "distributed-trace.json" logger; however,
   * it is easy to provide your own emitter by implementing the `TraceSystem.Emitter[F]`
   * trait, which requires providing implementations for two methods:
   *   `def description: String` to provide a description of your emitter and